Skip to Content

 Before you hike, drive up route 550 and stop at lookouts all along Waimea Canyon.
 Take a deep breath and take in the sight of the vast canyon.
 It’s truly incredible!
 You can grab some fresh island fruits and banana bread or other treats at various stops, too.

-We hiked the Waimea Canyon Trail down to the top of dual waterfalls, which was a very intense and difficult hike.
-It took us about three and a half hours total, and was a steep, muddy trail.
+The last time we did this hike, it took us about three and a half hours total, and was a steep, muddy trail.

 It’s the kind of hike that challenges your leg muscles and reminds you what you’re there for.
 Once we came to the clearing and saw the Waimea Canyon and its vivid colors, it was all worth it.
 The dual waterfalls were just a bonus to the incredible view!